cirosantilli/linux-cheat/compression.md

 - timestamps

 Since tar offers no compression, it is often coupled with `gz` and `bz2`: those are files compressors.

-`.gz` gives similar compression ration as `.zip`

-`.gz2` gives more compression than `.gz` (30% for ROMs), but is much slower to make, and you can't extract individual files easily.

 tar end compressions are used so commonly together that shorthand extensions exist for them: